Joeyh021/notes/src/cs141/applicatives.md

 ## The `Either` Type

-Either is usually used to represent the result of a computation when it could give one of two results. usually `Right` is used to represent success, and `a` is the wanted value. `Left` is used to represent error, with `e` as some error code/message.
+Either is usually used to represent the result of a computation when it could give one of two results. `Right` is used to represent success, and `a` is the wanted value. `Left` is used to represent error, with `e` as some error code/message.

 ```haskell
 data Either e a = Left e | Right a